rayyan35p/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder.

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Launch TaskHub by running the jar file in your terminal.<br>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    2. Re-launch TaskHub by running the jar file in your terminal.<br>
       Expected: The most recent window size and location is retained.

 3. GUI Shutdown